Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - How you show up in crisis defines your character

-- Community support is bidirectional - you give and receive
+- Community support is bidirectional, you give and receive

 - Resilience is built through relationships